ryanwhowe/websocket-workshop/README.md

 service without disclosing their password to the WAMP router or their token having to go across a websocket connection (and ignore the fact the local connection is HTTP - the issues of localhost!)

-Run `alreet.connect()` and you should see yourself signed in as a lowly serf who, because of lazy permission programming on my part, has all the same permissions as a prince.
+Run `wsWorkshop.connect()` and you should see yourself signed in as a lowly serf who, because of lazy permission programming on my part, has all the same permissions as a prince.
 Obviously given the above code you'd now be able to change this and rightfully restore royal privilege.